Consensys/doc.goquorum/docs/HowTo/Use/Multitenancy.md

 ]
 ```

-`Node2` does not need to add `residentGroups` to its Tessera config file because it has only one tenant, and therefore all of it's keys will be added to a default "private" group automatically.

 During Tessera startup, `residentGroups` are validated to check that each key is part of a single resident group.
-If a key is not configured to be a part of a resident group it is automatically added to the default "private" resident group.
-Once a key is added to a resident group, it should remain in that group.
+Once a key is added to a resident group, it must remain in that group.

+Tessera will not start if `residentGroups` is not configured correctly and `enableMultiplePrivateStates=true`.

+In the above setup, `Node2` is being run as a legacy standalone node with `isMPS=false`.
+No additional configuration changes are required in Tessera.

 ## Adding a new Tenant to Multi-tenant Node

 * Network Admin executes Tessera keygen to generate the new key
 * The Tessera config file must be updated to include the new key in a resident group.
 * Tessera needs to be restarted to load the new key.
-When Tessera starts, if the new key was generated but not added to a resident group it will be put in the default "private" resident group.
+When Tessera starts, if the new key was generated but not added to a resident group the startup will fail.
 * Updates to the Authorization Server should be made to provide the new Tenant access to the private state defined in the `residentGroups` configuration.